The year 2012 may be remembered less for apocalyptic endings (we hope) than for the apparent explosion of women’s sexuality in pop media. Magic Mike

 Expect to see in the coming weeks and months further analysis of the “new” interest that women are showing in sexy movies.
 However, there’s nothing really new about their interest.
 It’s just that more women are paying customers.
 Whether it’s by themselves, with a bunch of their girlfriends, or even with their dates (for whom the women are now paying), women are becoming a force to be reckoned with in the movie marketplace.

 Also expect to see evolutionary psychologists interpret these patterns of women’s “new” sexuality as evidence in favor of the need to keep the species afloat.
 You may also see twisted interpretations of the success of Fifty Shades of Grey regarding women’s inherited, deep-seated neurotic needs to be submissive to strong, dominant men who ravish them.
 You’ll probably not see many headlines that say “Women and Men are Basically the Same.”

 In fact, an article appeared with just such a claim last year in the highly respected journal Current Directions in Psychological Science by University of Michigan researcher Terri Conley and her colleagues.
 Despite its provocative title (“Men, Women, and the Bedroom”), the article got relatively little press attention.
 Research that supports lack of sex differences is far less heavily touted in the media than claims that evolution makes men more manly and women more womanly.

-, rivaling a recent Mythbusters
+Conley and team, rivaling a recent Mythbusters

 episode on “The Battle of the Sexes” chose the six most prevalent myths about female sexuality and, one by one, put them to the test.
 In each case, they set them aside, marshalling the best data from both experimental studies and surveys.
 Here are the myths and the reasons why they're myths: